Geldrop-Mierlo: History

 Over the years there have been several archaeological finds relating to prehistoric peoples who lived in or passed through the area.
-In the area of Geldrop, where over 10,000 years ago reindeerhunters of the so-called Ahrensburg culture placed their tents, two with engravings have been found, among other artefacts.
-On one of them a reindeerhorn have been represented, on the other one a dancing little girl, who is called 'venus van Mierlo'.
-In the south of Zesgehuchten (district of Geldrop) finds have been done which indicate on small settlements from the New Stone Age (round 3000 BC).
-Finds from the Roman Time and the early Middle Ages have been found off Genoenhuis and Hoog Geldrop (districts in Geldrop).
-In the autumn of 1989 nearby 't Zand (cemetery) archaeological unearthings has been carried out.
-These had a remarkable result.
+In the area of Geldrop, where over 10,000 years ago reindeer hunters of the so-called Ahrensburg culture camped, artifacts found include two engravings.
+On shows a reindeer horn, the other a dancing girl, called 'venus van Mierlo'.
+In the south of Zesgehuchten (district of Geldrop) finds indicate small settlements from the New Stone Age (around 3000 BC).
+Finds from the Roman period and the early Middle Ages have been found off Genoenhuis and Hoog Geldrop (districts in Geldrop).
+In the autumn of 1989 nearby 't Zand (cemetery) archaeological excavations were carried out.
 Four settlements were found from the late Roman Time and the Middle Ages: a period which covers the years between 350 and 1225.